Neighborhoods · Parkland · All Parkland subdivisions

 The Honest Summary

 Parkland Place is the buy for someone who wants a gated Parkland address and legitimate WCI construction without subscribing to an amenity package built for a community ten times the size.
 The homes are mid-2000s Mediterranean, built well, and have had twenty years of owner stewardship that shows in the landscaping and the lot.
-You're in 33076, you're in the school zone, and you're in a gate — at a price point that still makes sense on a spreadsheet.
+You're in 33076 and you're in a gate — at a price point that still makes sense on a spreadsheet.

 Beth and Griff know the WCI floor plans, which lots have the more private backyard orientation, which homes have had the roofs and pools updated, and what Parkland Place typically sells for versus lists for.
 That context matters in a community this small — every sale sets the next comp.